elliotnash/KilnController/api_routes.md

 ## Kiln Requests

-The bellow requests rely on the x-app-name-token header being passed to authenticate
+The bellow requests rely on the x-app-name-token header being passed to authenticate.

 ```yml
 x-app-name-token: kiln-aid